Writing your own container in Python!

 "What I cannot create, I do not understand" - Richard Feynman

 I am a Software Engineer at Microsoft and I write Python scripts at every opportunity that I get.
-I am a strong advocate for Python as a household scripting language and have been using Python for about 3 years.
+I am a strong advocate for Python as a household scripting language and have been using it for quite some time now.
 Computers have always fascinated me and so have the brilliant people who brought computers to where they are today.
-I have worked in various domains ranging from software development to machine learning but my current focus is getting amazed by distributed systems.
+I have tinkered with various domains ranging from software development to machine learning but my current focus is getting amazed by distributed systems.